 Through many years of dedication and patience, drawing has helped her to pay closer attention to the smaller details in life that are often unnoticed in our daily lives.
 Graphite and coloured pencils allow Melissa to bring realism into her drawings in controlling each stroke and through the trained vision of her eyes.

 While her wildlife and children portraits have been commissioned throughout Canada, U.S. and Europe, she has also participated in many group exhibitions, juried exhibitions, studio tours, festivals and solo exhibitions in showcasing her work.
-She has been awarded in many juried exhibition for her portraits and wildlife drawings including an Honourable Mention and Member Choice Awards.

 Melissa’s realistic pencil drawings have been published in a high school textbook through McGraw-Hill Ryerson as well as an international promotional brochure through Sakura Products of America for her earlier work in pointillism.
 Her coloured pencil work has been on the front cover of Ann Kullberg’s magazine, From My Perspective.
+Melissa has also been an artist guest on CBC Art Series.